Leonard-Niu/Facial-Expression-Recognition/README.md

 ## Introduction
 This project aims to classify facial expression.
 Here I provide seven types of expression, including  *Angry Disgusted Fearful Happy Sad Surprised Neutral*.
 * Backbone ——VGG16
-* Dataset ——FER2013(If you need the dataset, please email me)
+* Dataset ——FER2013[240×240 Data（Train、Val、Test）](https://pan.baidu.com/s/1sJOcJR7dcS3xnmFDj24Q_A) password:5j3x
 ![Backbone](https://github.com/Leonard-Niu/Facial-Expression-Recognition/blob/master/R/VGG-NET.png)

 ### Highlight
 * In this project, **face detection part is applied,** which can definitely improve the test accuracy.
 More over, it can support the robust of the model, **especially no face input image**.
 * **GPU and CPU all support**.
 If don't have GPU, is OK.
 * Dependencies fewer.
-* when testing, batch images input is supported.
+* When testing, batch images input is supported.

 ## Results Show
 ![Result1](https://github.com/Leonard-Niu/Facial-Expression-Recognition/blob/master/R/2.jpg-result.jpg)